 Who should attend

 The event is free and open to the public, and anyone is welcomed.
-Content will be directed toward business leaders, policy makers, and community stakeholders who are concerned about and tasked with developing solutions for managing Utah’s shared resources.
+Content will be directed toward local and state leaders and community stakeholders who are concerned about and tasked with developing solutions for managing Utah’s shared resources.

 Because we want Research Landscapes to be valuable to you, through this symposium series, we plan to deliver on three elements at each presentation: context surrounding land, water, and air; connections between different types of research and researchers; and conversations among experts about these issues.

-Finally, we’ll conclude each Research Landscapes event with a core tool of collaborative problem solving: conversation.
+Finally, we’ll begin and conclude each Research Landscapes event with a core tool of collaborative problem solving: conversation.
 We’ll hold a networking reception where you can meet other USU researchers, policy makers and experts to ask them your specific questions about Utah’s shared resources, and each event will end with a Q&A session.